 The retained accessory power (RAP) feature allows the use of the entertainment/phone system after the ignition is turned OFF.
 The BCM controls this feature via the Class 2 serial data circuit.

 The RAP feature is enabled when the ignition is in the ON position.
 RAP will not enable, however, when the door open and the ignition is turned to the LOCK position.

-The RAP feature terminates when one of the following occurs: After 10 minutes with the ignition switch in the LOCK position.
+After 10 minutes with the ignition switch in the LOCK position.

 With the ignition switch in the LOCK position and a door is opened

 When the ignition switch transitions to the START position